balguzhinov/balguzhinov/README.md

 ### Hi there, I'm Balguzhinov Abay 👋

-## I'm a second-year student at Astana IT University on the Software Engineering major!
+## I'm a student at Astana IT University on the Software Engineering major!

 - 🔭 I am working on iOS Application!
 - 🌱 Currently studying Swift